theelims/PsychicMqttClient/README.md

 ## SSL/TLS Encryption

-Using SSL/TLS encryption can be a little bit tedious, but with this MQTT client there are different ways to enable SSL/TLS.
+Using SSL/TLS encryption can be a little bit tedious, but with this MQTT client this is exceptionally easy.
 You can include a single PEM certificate in the code, or create a bundle of certificates with a platformio script.
 These are embedded into the binary and offer you universal SSL/TLS support for a wide range of servers without headaches.

 ### Single CA Root Certificate